maziac/zx81-bastop/README.md

 Select all text, then choose the command palette option "Transform to lowercase."

 # tasks.json
-Conversion of the *.bas file to a p-file can be put in tasks.json.
+Conversion of the *.bas file to a P-File can be put in tasks.json for automation.
 Just like a compiler/build.
 E.g. use:
 ~~~json